 Morningstar ratings

-What is the Morningstar Sustainability Rating?
+What is the Morningstar ESG Risk Rating?

 So, 5 globes means the fund sits within the top 10% of similar funds when scored for ESG risk.